 BMA offers free collection of large pieces of garbage this weekend

 Want to get rid of large pieces of garbage at no cost?
-The Bangkok Metropolitan Administration (BMA) is collecting bulky junk from city residents this weekend (December 16-17) free of charge.
+The Bangkok Metropolitan Administration (BMA) is collecting large garbage items from city residents this weekend (December 23-24) free of charge.

-The BMA announced on Friday that residents were invited to haul their large garbage to the nearest pickup points across the city, which could be checked by scanning the QR code below.
+The BMA said on Friday that residents could haul their large garbage to the nearest pickup points across the city, which could be checked by scanning the QR code below.
 The BMA’s garbage trucks will collect the garbage from 9am to noon.

+Eligible large garbage includes furniture, mattresses, sanitaryware and other items, the BMA said.

 Dumping garbage in public waterways would be penalised with a fine of up to 10,000 baht, it added.

-The city administration urged residents to keep an eye out for illegal garbage dumping to ensure cleanliness and unblocked waterways.
-Those who notify officials of the violators would be rewarded with a percentage of the fine amount.
+The city administration urged residents to keep an eye out for illegal garbage dumping to ensure cleanliness and clear waterways.
+Those who notify officials about violators would be rewarded with a percentage of the fine amount.

 If you miss the chance this weekend, you can still contact the district office to send staffers to collect large garbage at your house, for a cost.